henrietta-k/adapt-learning-wiki/Accessibility-v3-→-v4.md

 ### Exceptions to the WCAG implementation examples
 #### Headings
 In lieu of semantic `h` tags (`<h1>`, `<h2>` etc.) Adapt uses `role="heading"` and `aria-level="1"` attributes.
 This is because we use classes to style heading texts and templates+JSON to define the heading level throughout the framework, which makes using semantic `h` tags unfeasible.
-The `role="heading"`, `aria-level="1"`attribute syntax is very well supported and an acceptable alternative for semantic `h` tags - however, as it is a (relatively) new technique, some older accessibility testing tools/documentation may - incorrectly - flag it as an issue.
+The `role="heading"`, `aria-level="1"`attribute syntax is very well supported and an acceptable alternative for semantic `h` tags.
+However, it is a relatively new technique, and some older accessibility testing tools/documentation may incorrectly flag it as an issue.

 **Reference:** [W3C - WCAG Technique - ARIA12](https://www.w3.org/TR/WCAG20-TECHS/ARIA12.html)

 #### Alternative text
 Instead of using `<img alt="text">` we use `<img aria-label="text">`.
 The `aria-label` attribute supersedes the `alt` attribute and is common to all elements in the DOM as well as being very well supported.
 The `alt` attribute is only available on the `<img>` tag and so should be thought of as a legacy attribute.

-As with the use of `role="heading"` attribute, some older accessibility testing tools/documentation may - incorrectly - flag the lack of `alt` attributes as an issue.
-Furthermore, the message 'images must have alt tags in order to be accessible' has been repeated _ad infinitum_ over the years and still is - despite no longer being accurate.
-Indeed many people still think this means an image has to display a 'tooltip' when you mouse over it, despite this just being down to an odd implementation in Internet Explorer where, if an image has no `title` attribute but does have an `alt` attribute, that 'alt text' would be displayed as the image 'tooltip'.
+As with the use of `role="heading"` attribute, some older accessibility testing tools/documentation may incorrectly flag the lack of `alt` attributes as an issue.
+No matter how commonplace is the message that 'images must have alt tags in order to be accessible,' it is no longer accurate.
+Likewise, confusion persists between the `alt` attribute and a visual “tooltip” that appears when hovering over an image.

 **References:** [W3C - WCAG Technique - ARIA6](https://www.w3.org/TR/WCAG20-TECHS/ARIA6.html), [Mozilla - MDN - ARIA:img role](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles/Role_Img), [W3C - WAI-ARIA 1.0 User Agent Implementation Guide](https://www.w3.org/TR/2014/REC-wai-aria-implementation-20140320/#mapping_additional_nd_name), [W3C - HTML Accessibilty API Mappings 1.0 - Draft](https://www.w3.org/TR/html-aam-1.0/#img-element)